joejoe135791/checkhash/README.md

 # checkhash
-A simple .bat script to check a files hash
+Simple scripts to check the hash of a specified file